Yelp/detect-secrets/docs/scan.md

 ### Pre-commit Hook

-The pre-commit hook uses Detect Secrets' scanning functionality to scan your code before it gets committed.
+The pre-commit hook uses `detect-secrets`'s scanning functionality to scan your code before it gets committed.
 It's recommended to set up this hook ([docs](./docs/../developer-tool-faq.md#how-do-i-set-up-the-pre-commit-hook)) to prevent leaks before they reach GitHub.

 It's also known as the [`detect-secrets-hook`](./detect-secrets/pre_commit_hook.py).